ReproNim/reproschema/docs/42_adopt_assessments.md

-# Integrating Assessments from the reproschema-library
+# Adopting Assessments from the reproschema-library

 This part focuses on how to select and integrate assessments from the reproschema-library into your research protocol, an essential step in crafting a comprehensive study.
 The chosen assessments are to be placed in the `activities` folder within your repository.
 This folder serves as the central hub for various assessments or activities that collectively form your research protocol.